Subscriber OnlyOpinion

 Ireland must get serious about spatial development and planning.
 The west (and the south) should be a national priority, and this means linking cities in the same way as other European countries do.
 Take, for example, the Netherlands, where small cities are linked by decent train services, enhancing connections and creating clusters of industry and economic activity in smaller cities other than the main ones.

 The Dutch have 27 or so small cities with populations in the 50,000 to 100,000 range – as small as Waterford city and as big as Limerick or Galway.
-Most of their disparate cities are linked efficiently by rail: Eindhoven to Arnhem (70km) in 1 hour 10 minutes; Leiden to Utrecht (40km) in 35 minutes; and Groningen to Leeuwarden (55km) in 35 minutes.
+Most of their disparate cities are linked efficiently by rail: Eindhoven to Arnhem (70km) in one hour 10 minutes; Leiden to Utrecht (40km) in 35 minutes; and Groningen to Leeuwarden (55km) in 35 minutes.
 For comparison, the distance between Galway and Limerick (85km) is similar to Eindhoven-Arnhem, yet the journey takes at least two hours and there are only four trains a day.

 The Netherlands has maintained this vibrant ecosystem of interrelated smaller cities by design.
 The Dutch engineered the map of the country, boosting public investment in underpopulated areas so as to minimise internal migration that would naturally denude smaller cities of people and thus capacity.

-As we look forward to constitutional change on this island, we need to reimagine the mental map of the county, away from the centralisation of Dublin in the Republic and Belfast in the North.
+As we look forward to constitutional change on this island, we need to reimagine the mental map of the country, away from the centralisation of Dublin in the Republic and Belfast in the North.
 When the country was partitioned in 1921, this process of concentration on the east and northeast became embedded.
 Now the island is dangerously lopsided and the economic future for the island should be diffuse, not concentrated.

 The west’s awake.
 Let’s just make sure it stays that way.